hugoflug/streact/README.md

 ### set_value
 Input elements have a new `set_value` parameter.
 This will set the value of the element to the provided value.
 Note how this is different from `value`, which only decides the initial value of the element on first render.

+## Keys
+In Streact, element and component keys are automatically derived from the location of the function call in the source code, so they rarely have to specified explicitly.
+In some cases, like inside a loop, an element or component function will be called multiple times at the same source code location.
+In these cases, you can specify the `key_index` parameter, which needs to be unique for each function invocation at that source code location.

 ## Streamlit features not supported